Byron/gitoxide/README.md

 ## Project Goals

+Project goals can change over time as we learn more, and they can be challenged.

  * **a pure-rust implementation of git**
    * including *transport*, *object database*, *references*, *cli* and *tui*
    * a simple command-line interface is provided for the most common git operations, optimized for